mnestorov/git-commands/README.md

 ```
 git reset --hard commit_hash
 ```
+## Other Commands for BitBucket / GitHub / GitLab

-## Upload all files in a local directory to a new Git repository
+### Upload all files in a local directory to a new Git repository

 If you have a project on your computer and you just created an empty Git repository in GitHub, use these commands to upload everything to Git.